Soliplex Agents

 /api/v1/webdav/validate-config |

-Validate inventory (file or WebDAV path) |
+Validate inventory from WebDAV path |

 POST |